nerzh/everscale-client-ruby/README.md

 client.crypto.factorize(payload) do |response|
   p response.result['factors']
 end

+# e.g. ...
 ```

+___I will write a list of existing methods a little later.
+But now you can see what modules there are, what methods they have and how to use them in tests for this library, since each method is covered by tests.___

 ## Tests

-1. create .env.test file inside root directory of this library with variables
+1. create __.env.test__ file inside root directory of this library with variables

 example for NodeSE
 ```